senkal/talks/2015/symfony-meetup/06_symfony_console.md

 - Can be used in isolation
 - Easy to integrate because of cron jobs nature
 - Small chance to introduce bugs in other part of the application
-- Can still use buggy, legacy code
+- Can still use legacy code

 ^